-Before looking into a bed bug treatment Toronto provider, properly identifying bed bugs is a critical first step.
+Before looking into a bed bug treatment provider, properly identifying bed bugs is a critical first step.
 They often go undetected for prolonged periods of time.
 Read below on doing an accurate assessment:

 What is a bed bug treatment?

 A bed bug treatment Toronto provider would be needed to take action once a bed bug infestation is discovered in any living space.
 The process may include high heat, steam, powder, laundering, mattress encasements, vacuuming, and pesticide.
 Often, a combination of multiple treatment methods need to be used in order to combat a major infestation.
 Visitor our bed bug removal page for more details.
 Before we get too ahead of ourselves, let’s examine the basic identification process:

 Bed bugs are tiny reddish brown oval shaped parasitic insects that feed only on human blood, about once per week.
 Though they are not known to spread disease, their bites can cause extreme itchiness and tend to have a lasting psychological effect on those living with an infestation.

 They usually prefer to feed during the night while someone is sleeping, and generally favor the face, neck, and arms.
 Bed bugs can survive a wide range of temperatures and can also go dormant for as long as 18 months without a blood meal.

 There are many misconceptions about how bed bugs can first arrive in someone’s home, and doesn’t occur as easily as some of the myths suggest.
 The first most common way would be related to apartment dwellings, joining units, duplexes, etc. An already infested apartment makes it easy for bed bugs to roam into other joining units, through cracks in the foundation, corners, ceilings, etc. This would explain why apartment buildings have the highest prevalence of bed bug infestations, along with the added difficultly of fully eliminating them.